Chino Hills Tax Preparers Found Guilty of State Income Tax Fraud

 - The Vivos did not sign the returns as required by law.

-- The Vivos directed the IRS and us to mail clients’ tax refund checks to their personal address or those of the cappers.
+- The Vivos directed the IRS and FTB to mail clients’ tax refund checks to their personal address or those of the cappers.
 The Vivos illegally cashed these refund checks.

 - Clients were not provided a copy of their returns until after payment was received limiting the time clients had to review the returns for accuracy.

-With the tax season only a few weeks away, we remind taxpayers to make sure the preparer they choose is a licensed CPA, public accountant, enrolled agent, attorney, or is a registered tax preparer with the California Tax Education Council.
+With tax season only a few weeks away, FTB reminds taxpayers to make sure the preparer they choose is a licensed CPA, public accountant, enrolled agent, attorney, or is a registered tax preparer with the California Tax Education Council.
 It is important to know that even if someone else prepares your return, you are ultimately responsible for all the information on the tax return.